 Because our long-term test car has the Polestar Engineered Optimisation – software tweaks that can be done on any S60 T8 by a Volvo dealer for £745 – it has the same power output as the proper Polestar Engineered, just not the Brembo brakes or Ohlins adjustable suspension.

 What does all this mean, other than our car is a rung down the ladder from the sporting pinnacle of the S60 range?
 Well, it kind of plays into the overarching character of this particular S60.
 Despite being seriously fast, it never quite hits the high notes of driver enjoyment that you’d expect if you read the figures.

 The figures, in case you were wondering, are a total power output of 399bhp – 314bhp from the 2.0-litre turbocharged and supercharged petrol engine and 86bhp from the electric motor – as well as 430Nm of torque and a 0-62 time of 4.4 seconds.
 These are numbers worthy of a top-end sports saloon and while even the full-fat Polestar Engineered S60 falls short of something like a BMW M3, our second-tier S60 is some way further behind.

-This may not be a bad thing, depending on your point of view and what you’d been led to expect by the performance figures and the £55,000 price tag.
+This may not be a bad thing, depending on your point of view and what you’d been led to expect by the performance figures and the £55,000 price tag of our S60 T8 when we picked it up.
 This, however, is definitely a car with quite a unique character from a driver’s perspective.

 It’s seriously comfortable to cover miles in, with very low noise inside, a smooth ride and those supportive yet soothing seats that Volvo has long seemed to have a knack for.
 It’s also properly rapid once into its stride, with a huge wave of torque that makes for effortless progress.
 If you value driver involvement, though, this is where things start to unravel a little.